 In the unlikely event of a service member’s death, the military or the VA provides a lifetime of benefits for your survivors.
-The surviving family is given an immediate $100,000 death gratuity benefit, a $400,000 lump sum (if elected) life insurance benefit, social security and indemnity monthly payments for years, and the transferability of many VA benefits.
+The surviving family is given an immediate $100,000 death gratuity benefit, a $400,000 lump sum life insurance benefit (if the member opts into the life insurance), social security and indemnity monthly payments for years, and the transferability of many VA benefits.
 The military member’s time served is not taken for granted.

 Once you have enough information, set up an appointment with a recruiter.
 They can walk you through your career options, the available benefits, and answer any questions you may have.

 Serving in the military is not for everyone, but it does offer many tangible and intangible benefits.

 About the author: Romeo Clayton has served as enlisted and officer in the US Navy.
 He is the author of How We Prevent Wealth: A Personal Finance Reflection, a free online book that details his theory of why so many people lose out on the opportunity to build wealth.

 Photo credit: United States Forces – Iraq (Inactive)